-Now you need to let your slider run for a while and send users to it, who click through your questionnaire and trigger events.
-Only when you have data, you can evaluate it.
+The next step is to let your slider run for a while and send users to it who click through your questionnaire and trigger events.
+Only when you have data, you can analyse it.

 Google Analytics Navigation

-Open your Google Analytics account and navigate on the left side:
+Open your Google Analytics account and navigate to the left: Behaviour > Events > Key Events

-Next, choose a reasonable date in the top right corner in which you have already collected enough data to make it informative:
+Next, in the top right corner, choose a meaningful date in which you have already collected enough data to make it meaningful:

-First select your event category “formslider” in which the events of your slider are displayed.
+Now first select your event category “formslider” in which the events of your slider will be displayed.

-Now all Slide-ID events from your event category are displayed.
+Now you will see all the slide ID events from your event category.
 On the left side the result actions are listed, next to them the results in total.
-Here you should have a look at the unique events.
+Here you should look at the unique results.

-You can easily see how the users behave and how they click less and less from question to question.
-Note that an event is sent as soon as a user lands on the individual slide.
+You can clearly see how the users behave and how from question to question there are fewer and fewer who continue to click.
+Note that an event is sent here as soon as a user lands on the individual slide.

 Filter from multiple events

-By default only 10 results are listed.
-If you have more slides or send more than 10 events, you should set, in the bottom right corner, how many results should be displayed.
+By default, only 10 results are listed.
+However, if you have more slides or send more than 10 events, you should still set how many results should be displayed in the bottom right corner.

-From the list of events, you can now see how the user behaves on your slider and whether he jumps off particularly often in a slide, for example.
+Using the list of events, you can now read how the user behaves on your slider and whether, for example, he or she bounces particularly often in a slide.

-This could be an indication that your question is perhaps too complicated, too difficult to answer or is not relevant for the user.
+This is an indication that your question is perhaps too complicated, too difficult to answer or not relevant for the user, for example.

-If you have found a potential improvement of your slider, you can do an A/B test as a next step and test your slider against a new version of it and see if the values have improved.
+Once you’ve found a potential improvement to your slider, the next step is to set up an A/B test, for example, and test your slider against a new version of your slider and see if the scores have improved.

-In this article you will find more information about A/B testing in the Google environment.
+In this article you can find more information about A/B testing in the Google environment.